accommodation travel tips

 - You can meet some really nice people who are also travelling and may have good advice and stories to swap.

-- They’re set up to accommodate people who are on the road: not business suits, not large families with little kids, but real travelers.
+- They’re set up to accommodate people who are on the road: no business suits, no large families with little kids, but real travelers.
 They get it.
 (You need help orienting yourself to the city you’re in?
-They gotcha’, bro)
+They gotcha’, bro!)

 - It’s a younger, more energetic group of people so you’ll likely find a party to go to or people your age to hang with.

 - Dorms can come with snorers.
-I hate them.
-There is very little I can do about it but either suffer or get ear plugs.
+(I hate them!)
+There is very little I or you can do about it but either suffer or get ear plugs.